 The provider had a comprehensive governance structure in place to promote and enable a quality service.
-The person in charge and the other staff members spoken with on the day of inspection were committed to ensuring restrictive practices, such as sensor alarms, were kept to minimum and used for the shortest amount of time.
-No bedrails were used in the centre at the time of inspection.
-Staff in the centre strove to uphold the rights of the residents.
+The person in charge and the other staff members spoken with on the day of inspection were committed to ensuring restrictive practices were kept to a minimum and, when in use, their use was for the shortest amount of time.
+A small number of bedrails and lap belts were used in the centre at the time of inspection and there were no sensor alarms in use.
+However, six residents had access to their cigarettes and, in some cases, their lighter restricted.